bas-t/dvbloopback/README.txt

 Note for Debian users: In order to recompile your stock kernel with the dvbloopback kernel intree, you have to temporary comment out the "backports" source in /etc/apt/sources.list and do apt-get update.
 If you neglect this, the script will recompile the kernel from "backports" and that is probably not what you want.
 This is due to a bug/feature in apt-get source.
 That command will allways get the newest source, even if it resides in "backports".

 However, if you don't mind running a backports kernel, make sure you have both lines beginning with "deb" and "deb-src" enabled for your backports repo.
+By doing so, you'll risk trashing your system seriously though.
+You have been warned!